 In this episode, I welcome special guest Steve Wright from SCDLifestyle.com to talk about all things digestion.

-Steve is the co-creator of SCD Lifestyle and the Solving Leaky Gut System.
-He is a featured contributor for Wellness Media, and has worked with hundreds of people to help them improve digestive health.
+Steve is the co-creator of SCD Lifestyle and the Solving Leaky Gut System and has worked with hundreds of people to help them improve digestive health.
 SCDLifestyle.com helps readers find answers to problems like Irritable Bowel Syndrome, Indigestion, Heartburn, Ulcerative Colitis, and other digestive problems.

 How Leaky Gut Effects Digestion